iza-institute-of-labor-economics/gettsim/docs/geps/gep-05.rst

 all functions and applies the rounding specified in the attribute if the attribute exists.

-2) Rounding as parameterin parameter file -- no attribute
+2) Rounding as parameter in parameter file -- no attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Specify rounding in ``.yaml``-files.
 Set no attribute ``__roundingspec__``.